 Below you'll find information on how the pop-ups work, responsibilities of the attendees, lodging and accommodation recommendations, our diversity policy, etc. If something is missing from the list, please reach out to let us know!
 Contact Us

 How do these pop-ups work?

-Think of the pop-up as a micro-community where families gather to hang out and play.
-There is an itinerary which highlights cool things to experience at the destination, but the main purpose of the pop-up is to provide the space and time for traveling families to connect.
+Think of the pop-up as a micro-community where families gather to hang out, play, and explore.
+There is an itinerary to highlight cool things to experience at the destination, but the main purpose of the pop-up is to provide the space and time for traveling families to connect.

 Can I attend part of the pop-up?

 Yes!
 Join us for as many days that are feasible for your family.
 The fee, however, stays the same.
 The pop-up is a week-long package and you'll get access to the family directory, private chat groups, the full schedule, and our mobile in-person community.